Worachat370/React-Assignment/README.md

 # React project on WEB DESIGN & DEVELOPER MODULE 240-124

-By worachat Songmuangu ,Faculty of Engineering, Computer Engineering Department, Prince of Songkla University
+By Worachat Songmuangu ,Faculty of Engineering, Computer Engineering Department, Prince of Songkla University